Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Methods

 \subsection{Data-driven Boundary Condition}

 The implementation of a time-dependent data-driven boundary for the MURaM code has been described in detail in our previous paper \citep{Chen+al:2023}.
 The horizontal electric field $\mathbf{E}_{h}=(E_{x}, E_{y})$ at the bottom boundary evolves the magnetic field in the first layer of the domain.
 When we apply this method to an observed emerging active region, we follow the strategy described by \citet{Cheung+DeRosa:2012}.
+We use the HMI \citep{HMI,Hoeksema+al:2014} vector magnetic field with a cadence of 720\,s.
+This cadence works well to capture long-time evolution for both noneruptive active region, as shown in this study, and the flare-productive active region, as shown in \citet{Chen:2026}.
+Higher-cadence HMI data may provide a better record of the dynamic evolution of the photospheric magnetic field; however, there is a potential risk of spurious energy injections due to the increased noise.

-We use the HMI vector magnetic field with a cadence of 720\,s\citep{HMI,Hoeksema+al:2014}, although only the radial component is used.
-In our study, we refer to this field as $B_z$, as we use a Cartesian domain.
+In our study, we use only the radial component and refer to this field as the vertical magnetic field $B_z$, as we use a Cartesian domain.
 The curl of the horizontal field is constrained by

 where $\Delta B_{z}$ is the change in $B_{z}$ between two consecutive snapshots with a time difference of $\Delta t$.
 As demonstrated by \citet{Cheung+DeRosa:2012}, this constraint alone is not sufficient to calculate the two components of the horizontal electric field.
 An additional constraint can be given by defining the divergence of the horizontal electric field. $\nabla_{h}\cdot \mathbf{E}_{h}$ can be reformulated as